 The right decision will lay the foundation (literally) for the homeownership experience of your dreams.
 The wrong decision could easily flip your big building plans into something of a nightmare of unanticipated expenses and delays, as well as compromises that diminish your dreams for your home.

 Choosing the right lot for your dream home is critical.
 And the truth is it’s not easy.
 But it can be fun!
 The building lot will determine a lot about the final design, which is probably what you’ve been dreaming up in your head.
-There are pitfalls, so it’s helpful to seek assistance if you’ve never bought land to build before.
-Check out “Tips for Buying Land,” Part 1 and Part 2.
+There are pitfalls, so seeking assistance is helpful if you’ve never bought land to build before.
+Check out “Tips for Buying Land.”
 For choosing the topography of your desired building lot, read on.

-You can think of a house building lot as the canvas of our dream home.
-Just as a smooth canvas, a textured canvas, or even a slab of wood can affect the look of a painting, so too a building lot can affect the appearance and performance of a house.
-Standing in front of an empty patch of land, it could be hard for anybody to imagine how a barely visible slope could impact drainage in the basement or no slope at all would negate a walk-out basement.
+You can think of a house-building lot as the canvas of our dream home.
+Just as a smooth canvas, a textured canvas, or even a slab of wood can affect the look of a painting, a building lot can also affect the appearance and performance of a house.
+Standing in front of an empty patch of land, it could be hard for anybody to imagine how a barely visible slope could impact drainage in the basement, or no slope at all would negate a walk-out basement.

 Each type of lot has its pros and cons, and some lots lend themselves better to particular features than others.
 These are things to keep in mind early on if you want your dream home to have huge windows that frame a breathtaking vista or a basement garage with an entrance on the side of the house.
 Here are the most popular types of lots you will encounter in your search: